 Great Pacific Grove and Monterey Bay activities!

 We enjoy spending time in Pacific Grove, California, and the surrounding Monterey Bay area.
-The deep blue and turquoise ocean, green forests, abundant wildlife, and quaint small towns draw us there.
+The deep blue and turquoise waters, emerald green forests, abundant wildlife, and quaint small towns draw us there.

 If you're willing to pay for an ocean view room, I found a great place to stay right along the waters edge at Green Gables Inn.
 Otherwise, I'd recommend finding lodging in town.
 Lighthouse Avenue is the main shopping and restaurant street, between 15th and 19th, so I'd recommend lodging close by.
 It's only a few blocks to the ocean.

 During our early morning and late afternoon walks to Lovers Point we'd spot sea otters in the water, including mothers with their pups in February!
 Amongst the cypress trees and calla lilies along the peninsula we also discovered a beach full of harbor seals at the Hopkins Marine Station near the aquarium.
 And you may occasionally spot black-tailed deer in the yards around Pacific Grove as well.
 Also around the peninsula we spotted racoons in the neighborhood, sea lions at the end of Coast Guard Pier in Monterey, brown pelicans, cormorants, white egrets, blue heron, and many species of sea gulls as well.